bosh/mpf-docs/docs/config/shot_profiles.md

 Single value, type: `boolean` (Yes/No or True/False).
 Default: `false`

-Lets you control whether hits to this shot are propagated down to lower priority modes.
-The default value is true if you don't specify this, meaning that blocking is enabled
+Lets you control whether hits to the related switch are propagated down to lower priority modes.
+The default value is False if you don't specify this option, meaning that blocking is disabled and propagation is allowed.

-If you have `block: true` in a shot profile, then hits to that shot when that profile is applied only are registered in the highest mode where that shot is enabled.
-If you set `block: false`, then when a shot is hit in one mode it will also look down to lower priority modes where that shot is enabled.
-If that lower priority mode has a different profile applied then it will also register a hit event based on that profile.
+When a switch is hit, shots tied to the switch are processed from higher priority to lower.
+If you have `block: true` in a shot profile in a certain mode, shots tied to that switch from any lower priority mode will NOT be processed or advanced.
+If you set `block: false`, after processing a higher priority mode, the switch hit will cause any lower priority shots to register the hit and behave appropriately.

 This will continue until it reaches a level with `block: true` or until it reaches the end of the mode list.